Migrating Monolith to Microservice Architecture – the Path

 Flatten and refactor logical components

-It’s quite difficult to figure out a way to split a Monolith with a tall component’s structure that looks like Manhattan skyline.
+It’s quite difficult to figure out a way to split a Monolith with a tall component’s structure that looks like the Manhattan skyline.
 Here is an example of such a Monolith.
-The taller a “building” is the more deeply components are nested.
+The taller a “building” is, the more deeply components are nested.

 Monolith with deeply nested components.

 How do we even approach it?
-Well, we can start working from the top down and flatten tops of the “skyscrapers”.
-For the sake of simplicity, let’s just focus on sales component.
+Well, we can start working from the top down and flatten the tops of the “skyscrapers”.
+For the sake of simplicity, let’s just focus on the sales component.

 Zoom into sales component.

 Below is how it looks after we zoomed in.
-We have two immediate sub-components: travel and marketing with their own sub-components.
-There is also common code ,orange colored boxes, that are shared among travel and marketing sub-components.
+We have two immediate sub-components: travel and marketing, with their own sub-components.
+There is also common code , orange-colored boxes, that are shared among the travel and marketing sub-components.

 Sales component zoomed-in.